facebookresearch/Mephisto/mephisto/README.md

 ## Export collected data

+The easiest way to export raw data for the entire Task is to click Export button for that Task in Mephisto's Review App.
+The below explains in more detail how data storage is organized (e.g. for manual export).

 All TaskRun data is stored in `data` directory of repo root:

 - `data/database.db` is Mephisto's main SQLite database with generic objects data